1) Select an image or a shape for Use As Background

 Display Size vs. Output Size

-πŸ—‘οΈ Close/Reset clears out your collage and resets everything to the default state.
+π₯NEW clears out the current collage and resets everything to the default settings.

 Saving a project saves everything about it, including all of the images, so you can work on it later.
 The file size is HUGE!
 I would use this sparingly if you are limited for space.

-This opens a picker to choose images that you can use as backgrounds, frames, and clipart from a directory I created.
+Browse and load images from the online library.
+These behave like regular images once added to the canvas.
+This opens a picker to choose images that you can use as backgrounds and clipart from a directory I created.
 A work in progress.
 These are images like any other images added to UD Collage.
-A curated - hahaha - collection of things I think make great backgrounds or frames, although the frames kind of suck!
+A curated - hahaha - collection of things I think make great backgrounds.

 The Bridge